-As a Temporary NRC employee hired to perform scientific, professional, administrative, or technical work for a period of at least 30 days and work full-time (i.e., 40 hours per week), you may be eligible to receive a monthly housing subsidy toward your actual lodging expenses incurred during your period of employment.
+If an in-person summer program is held in 2021, as a temporary NRC employee hired for at least 30 days in a full-time capacity (i.e., 40 hours per week), you may be eligible to receive a monthly housing subsidy toward your actual lodging expenses incurred during your period of employment.

 Valuable Professional Development:

-Before you even arrive at the NRC, you will be assigned a mentor to help prepare you for the program and acclimate you to the NRC.
-When you arrive, you will meet with the General Counsel and/or Associate General Counsels to discuss expectations.
+When you arrive at the NRC, you will be assigned a mentor to help you acclimate to the program.
+You will have an opportunity to meet with the General Counsel and/or Associate General Counsels to discuss expectations.
 During your tenure, you will attend various introductory trainings and seminars that will outline the inner workings of the NRC.

 You will have the opportunity to attend formal training sessions offered by internal OGC staff, the NRC Professional Development Center, and notable outside organizations (e.g., the Federal Bar Association).
 You will also receive on-the-job training from seasoned attorneys throughout OGC.

 How Do I Qualify for the Program?